-- From this, he eventually founded a specialized PA medical malpractice consulting service.
+From this, he eventually founded a specialized physician assistant medical malpractice consulting service.
 He also reviews medical cases involving other healthcare professionals.

-- In many cases, doctors would throw the PA under the bus.
+In many cases, doctors would throw the physician assistant under the bus.

-- Stuart offers his services nationwide and has a medical license in New York, New Jersey, Connecticut, and Florida.
+Stuart offers his PA expert witness services nationwide and has a medical license in New York, New Jersey, Connecticut, and Florida.